How Do Masks Work?

 Resistance to the spread of a contagious disease within a population as a result of a high proportion of individuals developing immunity.

 The time between exposure to a virus and the emergence of symptoms or signs of illness.
-COVID-19 has an incubation period of two to 14 days.
-In most cases, symptoms appear about five days after infection.
-People can have COVID-19 and experience few to no symptoms.

 One of a group of "nucleic acid amplification tests" that looks for the presence of viral genetic material in the body.
 They are used to diagnose active infections.
 Learn more about PCR testing.